-You may recognize the mask, but likely have no inkling of the origins behind it.
+You may recognize the mask, but likely have no inkling of the origins behind Guy Fawkes also known as Bonfire Night.

 The Gunpowder Plot

-Guy Fawkes was part of a group of 13 Catholic conspirators who plotted against James I, who was less tolerant towards the Catholic religion than this Mother Elizabeth I who had died a few years earlier.
+Guy Fawkes was part of a group of 13 Catholic conspirators who plotted against James I, who was less tolerant towards the Catholic religion than his predecessors.

 The plan was to blow up the House of Lords, killing the King.
 Barrels filled with gunpowder were stored in a cellar just under the House of Lords.
 When it became apparent that innocent people might be killed, an anonymous letter sent to Lord Monteagle warning him to stay away from Parliament on November 5th reached the King.